The-Travelers-Lab/Medieval-Itineraries/README.md

 NOTE: Currently the system of itineraries and gazetteers is based on lists of tabular data (csv's) with pieces of code to move between them.
-Eventually, large portions of the data will be modified to function as a relational database, but currently, for ease of use in instructional settings, we are maintaining the various pieces of data as independent csv's that can be accessed easily by students for visualization, research, and other projects.
+Eventually, large portions of the data could (should...) be modified to function as a relational database, but currently, for ease of use in instructional settings, we are maintaining the various pieces of data as independent csv's that can be accessed easily by students for visualization, research, and other projects.